Privacy Policy

 09. International transfers

-We operate from India.
-The Service uses cloud infrastructure that may store and process data in the European Union, the United States, India, and other regions where our providers operate.
-By using the Service, you understand that your information may be transferred to and processed in jurisdictions with data-protection laws different from those of your country of residence.
+Recordskeeper Inc is a Delaware corporation with its principal place of business in San Francisco, California.
+We, together with our service providers, affiliates, and sub-processors (including personnel located in India who provide engineering, support, and back-office services to us), operate cloud infrastructure that may store and process data in the United States, India, the European Union, and other regions where our providers operate.
+By using the Service, you understand and consent that your information may be transferred to, stored in, and processed in jurisdictions whose data-protection laws differ from those of your country of residence.

 10. Your rights (GDPR / UK GDPR / Swiss FADP)